sebastiantoh/tp/docs/UserGuide.md

 #### Listing all sales: `sale list`

-Shows a list of all sales to a specified contact.
+Shows a list of sales.

 <img src="images/saleListMockup.png" alt="result for 'sale list'" width="400px">

-Format: `sale list [c/CONTACT_INDEX]`
+Format: `sale list [c/CONTACT_INDEX] [m/MONTH y/YEAR]`

-* If `CONTACT_INDEX` is not specified, all sales are listed.
-* If `CONTACT_INDEX` is  specified,  all sales made to a contact with the specified index.
+* At most one optional parameter can be present.

-* The `CONTACT_INDEX` refers to the index number shown in the displayed contact list and must be a positive integer 1, 2, 3, …​
+* `CONTACT_INDEX` refers to the index number shown in the displayed contact list and must be a positive integer 1, 2, 3, …​
+* `MONTH` must be an integer between 1 and 12 inclusive.
+* `YEAR` must be an integer greater than 0.

+* If no optional parameter is present:
+   * all sales are listed.

+* If optional parameter `CONTACT_INDEX` is present:
+   * all sales made to a contact with the specified index are listed.

+* If optional parameter `[m/MONTH y/YEAR]` is present:
+   * all sales whose associated date is in the specified `MONTH` and `YEAR` are listed.

 Examples:
 * `sale list` lists all sales.
 * `sale list c/5` lists all sales made to the 5th contact in the contact list.
+* `sale list m/6 y/2020` lists all sales whose associated date is within June 2020.

 #### Deleting a sales item: `sale delete`